varigence/docs/bimlflex/user-guide/export-to-file.md

 ### Projects

 Below is a screen shot of an example project.
 Generally, it will follow the usual source to target metadata with a couple of differences.
-In this case, ensure that "Source -&gt; File Extract" is defined for the integration template.
+In this case, ensure that `Source -> File Extract` is defined for the integration template.
 This is important as it indicates to the BimlFlex framework what the type of project is an its purpose.

 ![Export to File Metadata](images/bimlflex-ss-v5-excel-file-export-projects-sample.png "Export to File Metadata")